bitwarden/help/_articles/hosting/install-on-premise.md

        .\bitwarden.ps1 -restart
 6. Test your deployment.
 Visit the web vault at your configured domain name, register a new account, and log in.

-## Minimum System Requirements

-- Processor: x64, 1.4GHz or faster
-- Memory: 2GB of RAM or more
-- Storage: 10GB or more
-- Docker: Engine 1.8+ and Compose 1.17.1+

 ## Recommended System Requirements

-- Processor: x64, 2GHz or faster
+- Processor: x64, 2 GHz dual core
-- Memory: 16GB of RAM or more
+- Memory: 4 GB RAM (system memory)
-- Storage: 100GB Solid State or more
+- Storage: 25 GB
-- Docker: Engine 1.8+ and Compose 1.17.1+
+- Docker: Engine 19+ and Compose 1.24+

 If you are looking for a quality provider with affordable prices, we recommend: